 Stan Pocock was a legendary boatbuilder and coach here in the Pacific Northwest, and his legacy is tightly linked with our area.
 Stan’s grand-daughter also rowed for BIR as a member of our juniors program.

 The Pocock family has partnered with Bainbridge Island Rowing to name our new facility The Stan Pocock Legacy Rowing Center to honor the memory of Stan.
-Those who enter his legacy boathouse, whether a novice or master rower, or community member, will have the opportunity to learn more about the history of rowing and Stan’s impact on shaping it.
+Those who enter his legacy boathouse, whether a novice or master rower, or a community member, will have the opportunity to learn more about the history of rowing in the PNW and Stan’s impact on shaping it.

 Learn more about the life and legacy of Stan Pocock here at bainbridgerowing.org.